Zeus-18/GiveEase-NGO-donation-app-/README.md

 - The app offers an intuitive and user-friendly interface, making the donation process easy and accessible for all.

-### 2. Secure Transactions

-- We prioritize the security of your transactions.
-All donations are processed through a secure payment gateway to ensure the safety of your financial information.

-### 3. Multiple Payment Options

-- Choose from a variety of payment methods, including credit/debit cards, mobile wallets, and more, to make your donation process convenient.

 ### 4. Project Information

 - Stay informed about our ongoing projects and campaigns.
 The app provides detailed information about the causes your donations support.